alexwangliting/matched_data-2/README.md

 ## Overview

 This project investigates how key features of PC games—**price, language availability, and violence level**—affect their performance on Steam, the world's largest digital distribution platform for PC games.
-We combine multiple public datasets, engineer relevant features, and apply robust statistical and machine learning methods to answer:
+We combine multiple public datasets, engineer relevant features, and apply regression to answer:
 **How do price, language support, and violence content influence user reception and player engagement?**

 Our findings aim to inform game developers, publishers, and industry analysts about which factors most strongly drive a game's success.